8r14z/coding-interview-prep/README.md

 If you have negative weight edges, you might also have negative weight cycles => may make certain shortest paths undefined! \
 Complexity: O(VlogV + E)

-Graph has non-negative weight with cycle is ok as it's not gonna update the value.
+Graph has non-negative weight with cycle is ok as it's not gonna update the value anw

 #### Bellmen-ford
 positive/negative weight.
 Bellmen-Ford can detect cycle \